 SC= single crochet

 DC= double crochet

-The pattern is worked in spiral, no need to join at the end of each round.
+The pattern is worked in continuous rounds, no need to join at the end of each round.

 Make a MC